-Public Spaces Protection Orders (PSPOs) allow us to work with the police to control antisocial behaviour in public places.
+Public Spaces Protection Orders (PSPOs) allow the council to work with the police to control antisocial behaviour in public places.
+A PSPO places prohibitions or restrictions in a public place to prevent antisocial behaviour.

-Breaking a PSPO is a criminal offence which can result in a fixed penalty notice (FPN) of £100, or a fine of up to £1,000 if prosecuted.
+Breaching a PSPO is a criminal offence which may result in a fixed penalty notice (FPN) of £100.
+If the notice is not paid, the case may be referred to a Magistrates’ Court where a fine of up to £1,000 may be imposed.

 Current PSPOs